Panic the Backcountry killer! What is it?

 We’ve all panicked, right?
 Turned around on a trail, flipped a kayak, lost a child in the grocery store,

 Here is a typical example of the physiology and psychology of how your body and mind work under high stress situations.
-A must read.

-“January 27, 2007.
+"January 27, 2007.
 A group of three friends headed up into the Pemigewassett Wilderness of New Hampshire to summit Mt.
 Lafayette.
 The strongest of the three, after a hike to the summit, decided he, (let’s call him Bob), would go ahead and they would all meet again at a rendezvous location at tree line later.
 However, when the slower two men reached the rendezvous point, Bob was nowhere to be found they waited an hour.
-However, because of the bad weather they dropped down to their car and called for help immediately.”
+However, because of the harsh weather they dropped down to their car and called for help immediately.”

 What's wrong with this picture?